-On today’s episode, I get back to skating equipment and we talk about roller skating boots.
+On today’s episode, I get back to one of the most important pieces on your roller skates – the roller skating boots.

 - What are the different types of skate boots out there?

-- Which skate boots are typically used for which type of skating?
+- Which skate boots are typically used for which type of roller skating?

 - And finally, a few tips for buying your next skate boot.